cose-wg/HPKE/draft-ietf-cose-hpke.md

 multiple parties at the expense of a single additional encryption operation.
 As stated above, the specification uses a CEK to encrypt the content at layer 0.

-For example, the content to be encrypted at layer 0 may be a firmware image.
+For example, the content encrypted at layer 0 is a firmware image.
+The same ciphertext firmware image is processed by all of the recipients;
-Then, a single firmware image can be encrypted with the same CEK once while each recipient receives the CEK encrypted differently.
+however, each recipient uses their own private key to obtain the CEK.

 ~~~
 COSE_Encrypt_Tagged = #6.96(COSE_Encrypt)